lorepap/lorepap.github.io/_pages/about.md

 I am a PhD student in Computer Science under the advisement of Dr. Flavio Esposito, at Saint Louis University, where I am part of the Networking Research Group (NRG).
 My research interests revolve around the intersection of Machine Learning, AI and Networked Systems.

-I am currently working on different projects which aim to explore new AI technologies for distributed systems and computer networks.
-My research includes topics like Deep Reinforcement Learning (DRL), Generative AI, Federated Learning and more.
+I am currently working on different projects which aim to explore the design of DL/ML architectures for network performance optimization and how to accelerate distributed training with in-network computing.
+My research includes topics like reinforcement learning for congestion control, super-resolution for traffic matrix estimation, in-network ML and in-network aggregation (INA) for distributed training.

 <!-- I have always been drawn to the complexity of computer networks and how they enable our daily lives.
 My passion for this field inspired me to pursue a PhD, where I can delve into the intricacies of these systems and contribute to their improvement.
 I believe that the combination of Machine Learning and Networking can lead to breakthroughs in our understanding and management of communication networks. -->